Sean Teepen

-Sean Teepen (born May 2, 1991 in Cincinnati, Ohio) is an American retired soccer player who is currently an assistant coach for the University of Louisville men's soccer team.
+Sean Teepen (born May 2, 1991) is an American retired soccer player who is currently an assistant coach for the University of Louisville men's soccer team.

 Career

 Youth and amateur

 Teepen played college soccer at the University of Charleston between 2009 and 2012, where he also appeared for USL PDL club's West Virginia Chaos in 2011 and Michigan Bucks in 2012.

 Professional

 Teepen signed with USL Professional Division club Dayton Dutch Lions on July 3, 2013.